gohugoio/hugo/content/getting-started/installing.md

 2. Install it in `~/bin` so that only you can execute it.
 This is a good idea because it's easy to do, easy to maintain, and doesn't require elevated privileges.
 The downside is that only you can run Hugo.
 If there are other users on your site, they have to maintain their own copies.
 That can lead to people running different versions.
 Of course, this does make it easier for you to experiment with different releases.

-3. Install it in your `sites` directory.
+3. Install it in your `Sites` directory.
 This is not a bad idea if you have only one site that you're building.
 It keeps every thing in a single place.
 If you want to try out new releases, you can make a copy of the entire site and update the Hugo executable.

 All three locations will work for you.
 In the interest of brevity, this guide focuses on option #2.